 Client insurance of any kind.

-Cost of evacuation (if any)in Case of emergency.
+Cost of evacuation (if any) in case of emergency.

 Bottled/alcoholic drinks.